Open call for 2 volunteers for “A Place I Know” ESC project in

 Travel, Food and Accommodation

-The hosing or sending organization will buy plane tickets for selected volunteers.
+The hosting or sending organization will buy plane tickets for selected volunteers.

 The volunteer will live in a shared house/apartment with other volunteers in different rooms, with a shared living room, kitchen, laundry and social facilities.

-Volunteers will have provided ACCOMMODATION, a monthly FOOD allowance and POCKET MONEY.
+Volunteers will be provided with ACCOMMODATION, a monthly FOOD allowance and POCKET MONEY.

 ABOUT HOSTING ORGANIZATION

 What makes this organization outstanding and ready to take responsibility are our key principles: tolerance, democracy, diversity, voluntariness and openness.
-We promote partnerships between the private, public sector and civil society for sustainable community development, advocating for the education of young people with an emphasis on skills needed in the 21st century, investing in entrepreneurship, innovation, non-formal education and sustainable local community development.
+We promote partnerships between the private and public sectors, civil society for sustainable community development, advocating for the education of young people with an emphasis on skills needed in the 21st century, investing in entrepreneurship, innovation, non-formal education and sustainable local community development.

 Our teams are working in the following fields/topics: Human Rights, Anti-Trafficking, People With Disabilities, Reproductive Health and STDs, Gender Equality and Combating Gender-Based Violence, Sports on a Daily Basis, Audio and Video Production, People with Fewer Opportunities, Organizing events, Entrepreneurship, IT and ICT, Technology, Humanitarian actions, National and International projects, Support in a Fight Against Criminal and Corruption, Startup Support, Consulting, Entrepreneurship, Project Management, Fake News & Fake Media, Refugee and Migrants, Creative Actions, but at the same time we are working on publishing books, brochures, newsletters, flyers, affiliations and other publications and a lot of others activities.